henryhale/xterminal/docs/guide/index.md

 - XTerminal is not an application that can be downloaded and used just like others on your computer.
 - XTerminal is not a fully fledged terminal application that comprises of all fundamental utility functions.
 It can't be connected to your terminal nor ssh, it's entirely browser based.
 :::

+## Main Objectives

+The primary goals of this project are:

+- **Simplicity**: Provide a simple and intuitive API that allows developers to quickly create web-based CLIs without the need for extensive setup or dependencies.

+- **Performance**: Prioritize performance optimizations to ensure a smooth and responsive CLI experience, even with large outputs or complex interactions.

+- **Flexibility**: Enable developers to customize and extend the library to meet the specific requirements of their applications.
+Provide a solid foundation while allowing for easy integration and customization.

+We appreciate your interest in this project, and we hope that it will empower you to create impressive web-based command-line interfaces for your applications.